schambon/ec2-om/README.md

-KEYNAME=(your key name as exists in EC2) KEYPATH=(local path to your pem-encoded private key) SECGROUP=(your security group identifier) IMAGE=(Amazon Linux 2 AMI; for eu-west-3 I use this one: ami-093fa4c538885becf) NAMETAG=(prefix for the Name tag on the instances) OWNERTAG=(value of the Owner tag on the instances) PURPOSETAG=(value of the Purpose tag on the instances)
+KEYNAME=(your key name as exists in EC2) KEYPATH=(local path to your pem-encoded private key) SECGROUP=(your security group identifier) IMAGE=(Amazon Linux AMI; for instance this one is known to work in January 2024: ami-04b7bf9494d21c5bb) NAMETAG=(prefix for the Name tag on the instances) OWNERTAG=(value of the Owner tag on the instances) PURPOSETAG=(value of the Purpose tag on the instances)